sihathf/Sihath-Fernando-13DDT-Screen-Monitor/Sihath Fernando 13DDT Project Final version Screen tracker/README.txt

 Important message: If while the timer is started and is tracking dont close the apps which are already running.
+For the app to keep on tracking the time please stay on the track page and do not switch between pages.
 Code will only run on windows